octobercms/docs/cms-themes.md

         {{ post.content }}
     {% endfor %}

-> **Note:** in the PHP section you can only define functions and refer to namespaces with the PHP `use` keyword.
+> **Note:** In the PHP section you can only define functions and refer to namespaces with the PHP `use` keyword.
 No other PHP code is allowed in the PHP section.
 This is because the PHP section is converted to a PHP class when the page is parsed.

 Example namespace reference: